curtismitchell/vagrant-statsd-grafana/README.md

 ## Background
 I wanted to use statsd to collect metrics on my local machine.
 And, I wanted a good front-end to view the metrics on a dashboard.
-After a good amount of failure, I found [this article](http://www.symantec.com/connect/blogs/metrics-cocktail-statsdinfluxdbgrafana)
+After a good amount of failure, I found [this article](http://www.symantec.com/connect/blogs/metrics-cocktail-statsdinfluxdbgrafana).

+I adapted the steps into a Vagrantfile.

 ## Usage